PrimedSoftLimited/Quadratic-Equation-Frebby/README.md

 ## Method 2 : Using the Quadratic Formula

-When it is difficult to factor the equation use quadratic formula.
+When it is difficult to factorize the equation use quadratic formula.
 The quadratic equation is ax^2+bx+c=0 then the quadratic formula is: x= [-b±v(b^2-4ac)]/[2a]

-Let you have an equation x^2-6x+3=0
+Allows you to have an equation x^2-6x+3=0
 • Compare your equation x^2-6x+3=0 with general form ax^2+bx+c=0.

 • Identify the value of a, b and c.
 Variable a is the coefficient of x^2, b is the coefficient of x and c is constant.
 Here a=1 ,b= -6 and c=3.